TaylorHe/taylorhe.github.io/_posts/2021-10-05-make-it-faster.markdown

 }
 ```

 There are some drawbacks.
-Since fibers and coroutines run on a single thread, it's difficult to step through code linearly on GDB or any other debugger.
+Since fibers and coroutines run on a single thread, it might be difficult to step through code linearly on GDB or any other debugger.
 One other drawback, which isn't so much technical as it is a consideration, is that the concept of coroutines is new and unfamiliar.
 There is a high time cost for a developer to learn about this and implement it effectively.
 For every I/O contribution to the codebase, developers need to think about performance, concepts and syntax of the new design, how they schedule the asynchronous call, and when to await it.